 When you have an infected, damaged, or diseased tooth, chances are our doctors will need to perform a tooth extraction to preserve your overall oral health.
 At Associated Oral & Maxillofacial Surgeons in Peoria, our team of professionals has the experience to quickly and safely remove your tooth using the latest techniques and technologies.

 Our doctors care about every patient and believe in educating them in every aspect of their procedure.
-Because it is possible that complications could occur after your tooth extraction, this blog will explain what you should expect during your recovery and how you can know if your tooth extraction area has properly healed.
+Because it is possible that complications could occur after your tooth extraction, this blog will explain what you should expect during your recovery, how long the extraction site will take to heal on average, and how you can know if your tooth extraction area has properly healed.

 Proper Healing After Tooth Extraction